TheDataCurator/SMU-MSDS/README.md

 This little slice of paradise is to hold my homework.
 Enjoy your stay!

 Purpose
-This reposity is designed to hold home work for my DDS class and other items
+This reposity is designed to hold home work for my MSDS classes and other items

 Topics
-6306 Homework and Assignments
+6306 Doing Data Science
-6371 Homework and Assignments
+6371 Statistical Foundations
 Code Snips

 References